securitybunker/databunker-nodejs-example/README.md

 * Magic.link https://magic.link/
 * Databunker https://databunker.org/

-**This project was originally based on the magic.link nodejs example:**
+**This project was originally based on Magic.Link Nodejs example:**

 https://codesandbox.io/s/github/MagicLabs/example-nodejs

-An in-depth review pf the Databunker' [Secure Session Storage](https://databunker.org/use-case/secure-session-storage/).
+An in-depth review of the Databunker' [Secure Session Storage](https://databunker.org/use-case/secure-session-storage/).

 # Prerequisites

-## 1. Start databunker:
+## 1. Start Databunker service:

 You can use the following command for development only: